lsahn-gh/babelian/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](#)

 # Babelian
-You generally use a web-browser to search some words.
+Language learners typically use a web-browser to look for the definition of words.
-But, have you thought that there are too many steps for one word?.
+But don't you think that the process of looking up is so pricky?!
-The steps are
+For example, the steps are,
-- Run a web-browser.
+- Open a web-browser.
-- Click some links until you get a page to search.
+- Click some links until you get a online dictionary
-- Type some words.
+- Type some words, then look for words.

-Here is a solution for you can search words easily.
+This is a solution for looking up words quickly and easily!

 Babelian is a dictionary on command-line.
-You can search some words/phrases/examples without running WebBrowser.
+You can look up words/phrases/examples without web-browsers.
-This program will help Developers/Students/Teachers, or who learns 2nd languages.
+This will help Developers/Students/Teachers, or 2nd languages learners.

 Youtube : [https://youtu.be/Za7eRZOowtw](https://youtu.be/Za7eRZOowtw)